manishparihar948/VisionHandPose/README.md

  Testing:
  You can test this setup by running the app and monitoring the OSC messages using a tool like Pure Data or any other OSC listener on IP 192.168.1.100 and port 8000.

+ ##Basic UI##
+ Only camera is showing in  UI once you grant permission to the Camera view inside the app.

+ ## Pure Data Integration (Optional) ##
+ Its directly linked with the OSC -

  **Limitations**
 1. Not working on ios simulators because of the camera access.
 2. Also its available for front camera as of now. (which we can improve in future)
+3. Cannot test the PureData we dont have access the the framework or library of OSC directly